Agriculture and Water Quality

 Nutrient Run Off

 In order to get the highest yield, many farmers use fertilisers to enrich the soil.
 These fertilisers come in many varieties but all of them contain phosphates and nitrates.
 To save money, most farmers will calculate the exact amount of fertiliser needed by their crop, the idea being that this is then all used up and none of it is wasted.
 Unfortunately, in reality this rarely happens; rain is a big factor in this!
 If fertilisers are applied and then there is heavy rainfall, much of this fertiliser is leached from the soil and enters groundwater, ditches, streams, ponds and rivers.
-Over more recent years, sporadic weather conditions (potentially a factor of climate change) have made this issue even worse.
-As we already know, the Thame catchment is dominated by farmland, which means that this is a major problem for us.

 Alongside fertilisers, other chemicals are also used in order to improve crop yield.
 Using herbicides and pesticides to prevent competition and predation is common.
 These chemicals can have varied impacts on our river, but very harmful and persistent chemicals cannot be used in the UK currently.

 One pesticide that is currently under the spot light is metaldehyde, a type of slug pellet.
 This compound is highly restricted in drinking water, which means that Thames Water must ensure that it does not exceed 1 microgram per litre.
 Unfortunately metaldehyde is very difficult to remove from drinking water and therefore Thames Water is working hard to reduce its use; you can find out more about this here.